pozi/PoziConnectConfig/~Shared/SQL/M1 S Edits.md

 (Allowing non-primary records if they're the only record for that property suits Property.Gov sites whose addresses may be marked as non-primary if the address doesn't closely match the free-form address summary field.)

+All comparisons with Vicmap Address are performed only on the Vicmap primary addresses.
+Another S edit query will need to be developed for taking any secondary Vicmap addresses into account (say, for adding new secondary addresses from Council that don't exist in Vicmap).

 ```sql
 ( is_primary <> 'N' or ( select cpc.num_records from pc_council_property_count cpc where cpc.propnum = cpa.propnum ) = 1 ) and
 ```